-- a. is other than small; - is based in a foreign country; with the exception of US affiliates or subdivisions of foreign companies can receive services as long as the combined company is still considered "small" under the size standards - c. is engaged in any activity that is illegal under Federal or state law; - d. derives more than one-third of its gross annual revenue from legal gambling activities; - e. presents live performances of a prurient sexual nature or derives more than a de minimis amount of revenue from the sale of products or services of a prurient sexual nature; - f. is not organized for profit (Exception: To the extent it does not negatively impact the goals or milestones established under this Award or detract from its core purpose, You may use project resources to counsel non-profit organizations that devote a significant portion of their activities to assisting entrepreneurs).
+- a. is other than small; - is based in a foreign country; with the exception of US affiliates or subdivisions of foreign companies can receive services as long as the combined company is still considered "small" under the size standards - is engaged in any activity that is illegal under federal, state, or local law or that can reasonably be determined to support or facilitate any activity that is illegal under federal, state or local law; - d. derives more than one-third of its gross annual revenue from legal gambling activities; - presents live performances of a prurient sexual nature or derives more than a de minimis amount of revenue from the sale of products or services of aprurient sexual nature; and, - f. that position stemmed from the fact that the statutory language giving rise to the Agency's grant programs typically states that the purpose of each program is to provide technical assistance to the small business community (or certain specified segments thereof).
+Upon further review, it is now our position that the Agency's grant recipients may also, under certain circumstances, provide technical assistance to non-profit organizations.